top of page

 • Exclusive discounts or early access

 Use tools like Mailchimp or Flodesk to get started.
+Email allows for direct communication with your audience.

 6. In-Person Still Matters

 Pop-ups, open studios, and gallery shows give collectors a chance to meet you and see your work in real life.
+Have a polished booth setup, business cards, and a way to capture emails.

 7. Master the Follow-Up

-People need reminders.
+People often need reminders.
 After a show or event, follow up with a personal email thanking them for stopping by.
 Include a link to the piece they liked or share what's coming next.

 That second or third contact is often where the sale happens.
+Building relationships is key in the art world.

 8. Leverage Testimonials & Press

 Press doesn’t have to be big to be impactful.
+Every mention counts and can help you reach new audiences.

 9. Price With Confidence